kreativan/GithubUpdates/README.md

 It's up to you how you handle the updates, usualy it's just copy paste files.

 * Create `vendor.json` to your processwire templates folder, and add the same file to updates repo root folder.
 This files will be compared when checking for updates.
-* Create `updates.php` file in updates repo root.
+* Optionaly, create `github-updates.php` file in updates repo root.
 This file will be executed when triggering updates.

 Repo structure example:
 ```
-|- update.php
+|- github-updates.php
 |- vendor.json
-|- /inc/
 |- /site/
   |- /classes/
   |- /modules/